Plastic causing "disease and death from infancy to old age" that costs $1.5 trillion a year, report warns

 The amount of plastic produced by the world has risen from two million tons in 1950 to 475 million tons in 2022, the report said.

-The number is projected to triple by 2060, yet currently less than 10 percent of all plastic is recycled, it added.
+The number is projected to triple by 2060, yet currently less than 10% of all plastic is recycled, it added.

 Plastic is made from fossil fuels, and Landrigan said that the world's plastic "crisis" is connected to its climate crisis.